agrawalashweta/CRC/README.md

 ## Contributions
 Contributions, suggestions, and improvements are always welcome!

-Feel free to open a pull reuqest or create an issue if you have ideas or find bugs.
+Feel free to open a pull request or create an issue if you have ideas or find bugs.